Different benefits apply to former Gas Scheme members. Please click here for more information.

 The Scheme provides a death-in-service lump sum benefit equal to four years of your pensionable salary if you die whilst still employed by the Company.

 If you are married or in a registered civil partnership at the time of your death, your spouse or civil partner will automatically receive a quarter of the lump sum immediately.
-However, they can opt to convert this lump sum to additional pension if they wish by notifying Railpen within three months of your death.
+However, they can opt to convert this lump sum to additional pension if they wish by notifying Broadstone within three months of your death.

 In order to assist the NGE Group Trustee, please complete an Expression of Wish form (available in the library below).
 In the event of your death, the NGE Group Trustee will normally distribute the lump sum in accordance with your wishes.
 However, the Group Trustee is not legally bound to pay the lump sum to a nominated beneficiary and will take account of your circumstances at the time.
 It is important, therefore, that you keep your expression of wish up to date.